 The “colossal” Maryland crab meat that goes into Pappa’s 6-ounce crab cakes– always fresh, never frozen– yields a succulent, browned butter taste.
 This is a good crab cake for people who like their crab cakes more dense and chunky.
 (As opposed to a loose, more creamy configuration.)

 If you want to try more local delicacies, order the delicious Baltimore “coddies.”
 The decadent “padded” oysters and the gluten-free imperial crab are also great.
 It’s all good.

 Costas Inn is a longtime popular crab cake house that’s a staple among locals.
 There are people who have been dining here for 20+ years!
 What keeps them coming back is the excellently-seasoned signature 5-ounce Baltimore crab cake– and the friendly service.

 Like many of the eateries on this list, Costas Inn is not fancy.
 Nevertheless, the flavors deliver above and beyond the ambiance.
-Crab cakes are often served in refined settings, but in Baltimore, they’rebasically comfort food.
+Crab cakes are often eaten in refined settings, but in Baltimore, they’re basically comfort food.
 Here, crab dishes are made with the same down-home zealousness as BBQ or Southern cuisine.
 Costas is a prime example.

 Koco’s Pub (Baltimore’s Largest Crab Cake)

 Koco’s Pub is a popular neighborhood pub that, in addition to the largest crab cakes in Baltimore, serves satisfying burgers, wings, and beer.
-It’s not fancy, but the food is homey (it’s a real comfort food kinda place) and the french fries are to die for.
+It’s not fancy, but the food is homey.
+It’s a real comfort food kinda place.

-Also: like many of the restaurants on this list, Koco’s also ships their crab cakes.
+Also: like many of the restaurants on this list, Koco’s also ships their crab cakes nationally.